You’ve embraced remote working – are you still secure?

 All employees are at risk of making a split-second poor decision and exposing their computer to these attacks.
 Threat actors are adept at choosing topics that people are eager to learn more about, often playing off trending fears and anxieties to lessen people’s natural caution and common sense.
 As a sign of the times, many organizations are reporting increased email phishing and Business Email Compromise (BEC) attacks since the beginning of the COVID-19 pandemic, with many messages claiming to offer breaking news or free tests.
 Once the pandemic has finally abated, threat actors will move on to the next anxiety-provoking topic.

-While Microsoft other email SaaS providers often try to help to filter unwanted senders’ messages by verifying the IP address to guard against phishing, oftentimes their off-the-shelf attempts lack comprehensive protections and may lag behind in updating against the latest threats.
-IT professionals should look to enhance their email security by looking for solutions that offer services for scanning both inbound and outbound emails to eliminate spam and known attacks, and managed IT services for analytical reporting, cybersecurity and on-demand expertise from a trusted DRaaS provider.
+While Microsoft and other email SaaS providers often try to help to filter unwanted senders’ messages by verifying the IP address to guard against phishing, oftentimes their off-the-shelf attempts lack comprehensive protections and may lag behind in updating against the latest threats.
+IT professionals should look to enhance their email security by looking for Managed Anti-Spam and Anti-Virus solutions that offer services for scanning both inbound and outbound emails to eliminate spam and known attacks, and Managed IT Services for analytical reporting, Cybersecurity and on-demand expertise from a trusted DRaaS provider.

 While it is critical to stay on top of the latest security threats and trends, it is also the case that malicious actors are constantly innovating new attack strategies.
 Barely a week goes by that some new kind of threat is launched and discovered.
 From denial of service to trojan horses and ransomware, you can never rule out the possibility that your business will be the next headline victim and cautionary tale.